-In December 2021, the Company entered into a membership interest purchase agreement with the members of Kind to acquire 100% of the equity ownership of Kind in exchange for \$13.5 million payable in cash (subject to certain adjustments) and \$6.5 million payable by the issuance of four-year 6.0% promissory notes to the members of Kind, secured by a first priority lien on the Company's property in Hagerstown, Maryland (collectively, the "Kind Consideration").
+In December 2021, the Company entered into a membership interest purchase agreement with the members of Kind to acquire 100% of the equity ownership of Kind in exchange for \$13.5 million payable in cash (subject to certain adjustments) and \$6.5 million, payable by the issuance of four-year 6.0% promissory notes to the members of Kind, secured by a first priority lien on the Company's property in Hagerstown, Maryland (collectively, the "Kind Consideration").
 Kind was the Company's client in Maryland that held licenses for the cultivation, production and dispensing of medical cannabis.
 Upon execution of the membership interest purchase agreement, the Company deposited \$5.0 million into escrow as a contract down payment.

-In April 2022, the Maryland Medical Cannabis Commission approved the Company's acquisition of Kind, and the Kind Acquisition was completed on the Kind Acquisition Date.
+In April 2022, the Maryland Medical Cannabis Commission approved the Company's acquisition of Kind, and the Kind Acquisition was completed on April 27, 2022.
 Following the Kind Acquisition, litigation between the Company and the members of Kind was dismissed (see Note 18).

-The Kind Acquisition has been accounted for as a business combination, and the financial results of Kind have been included in the Company's condensed consolidated financial statements since the Kind Acquisition Date.
+The Kind Acquisition has been accounted for as a business combination.
 A summary of the final allocation of the Kind Consideration to the acquired assets, identifiable intangible assets and certain assumed liabilities is as follows (in thousands):

-Fair value of consideration transferred: Cash consideration: Cash paid at closing \$ 10,128 Release of escrow Ф 2,444 Severance paid from escrow 556 Less cash acquired (2,310) Net cash consideration 10,818 Note payable 5,634 Write-off accounts receivable 658 Write-off of deferred accounts receivable 842 Total fair value of consideration transferred \$ 17,952 · Fair value of assets acquired and (liabilities assumed): Fair value of assets acquired and (liabilities assumed): Current assets, net of cash acquired \$ 5,047 Fair value of assets acquired and (liabilities assumed): Current assets, net of cash acquired Property and equipment \$ Current assets, net of cash acquired \$ 5,047 Current assets, net of cash acquired Property and equipment \$ 5,047 Current assets, net of cash acquired Property and equipment Intangible assets: \$ 5,047 622 Current assets, net of cash acquired Property and equipment Intangible assets: Tradename and trademarks Licenses and customer base \$ 5,047 622 2,041 Current assets, net of cash acquired Property and equipment Intangible assets: Tradename and trademarks \$ 5,047 622 2,041 4,700 Current assets, net of cash acquired Property and equipment Intangible assets: Tradename and trademarks Licenses and customer base Non-compete agreements \$ 5,047 622 2,041 4,700 42
+Fair value of consideration transferred:

+Cash consideration:

+Cash paid at closing \$ 10,128

+Release of escrow 2,444

+Severance paid from escrow 556

+Less cash acquired (2,310)

+Net cash consideration 10,818

+Note payable 5,634

+Write-off accounts receivable 658

+Write-off of deferred accounts receivable 842

+Total fair value of consideration transferred \$ 17,952

+Fair value of assets acquired and (liabilities assumed):

+Fair value of assets acquired and (liabilities assumed): Current assets, net of cash acquired \$ 5,047

+\$ 5,047 622

+Current assets, net of cash acquired \$

+Current assets, net of cash acquired Property and equipment \$

+Current assets, net of cash acquired Property and equipment Intangible assets: \$ 622

+Current assets, net of cash acquired Property and equipment Intangible assets: Tradename and trademarks \$ 622 2,041

+Current assets, net of cash acquired Property and equipment Intangible assets: Tradename and trademarks Licenses and customer base \$ 622 2,041 4,700

+Current assets, net of cash acquired Property and equipment Intangible assets: Tradename and trademarks Licenses and customer base Non-compete agreements \$ 622 2,041 4,700 42